tugayesilyurt/coffee-store-api/README.md

 toppings orders and admins can create/update/delete drinks/toppings and have access to the most used toppings.

+- `Admin user can create/update/delete drinks/toppings and have access to the most used topping`
+- `You can order drinks with any of the topping combinations.`
+- `If the total cost of the cart is more than 12 euros, there should be a 25% discount.`
+- `If there are 3 or more drinks in the cart, the one with the lowest amount (including toppings) should be free.`
+- `If the cart is eligible for both promotions, the promotion with the lowest cart amount should be used and the other one should be ignored.`

 Technologies
 ------------
 - `Spring Boot 3.2.0`